 - Seeking new approaches to connecting with their artistic practice

-The deadline for receipt of applications is 6pm November 30th.
-Successful applicants will be advised on December 9th.
+The deadline for receipt of applications is 6pm on 25 October.
+Successful applicants will be advised on 1 November.

 Successful applicants will receive a fee of €1000, support from an international mentor, meetings with a network of peers and support from the MAKE partners.
 The MAKE coordinating team will collaborate with the selected artists to create a programme that fits their needs, and delivers the optimum conditions for developing their work and connecting with their peers and mentors.